cybozu/WebUI/README.md

 [![Github release](https://img.shields.io/github/v/release/cybozu/WebUI)](https://github.com/cybozu/WebUI/releases)
 [![Github license](https://img.shields.io/github/license/cybozu/WebUI)](https://github.com/cybozu/WebUI/blob/main/LICENSE)

-## Requirements

-- Development with Xcode 16.4+
-- Written in Swift 6.0
-- Compatible with iOS 16.4+
-- Compatible with macOS 13.3+

 > [!NOTE]
 > A native `WebView` for SwiftUI was officially announced by Apple at WWDC 25.
-> However, as its deployment target is iOS 26 and higher, WebUI continues to be an effective solution for projects that must support earlier versions of iOS.
+> However, as its minimum deployment target is iOS 26 and higher, WebUI continues to be an effective solution for projects that must support earlier versions of iOS.

 > [!NOTE]
 > Xcode 16.4 has a bug where it cannot resolve the path for `libswiftWebKit.dylib` in the iOS Simulator.